 DesignCorps is a collective of graduate students from the Corcoran School of the Arts and Design who will review, accept, and implement proposals for client-based design projects with the supervision of professional design faculty.
 Originating in the Master of Arts in Exhibition Design program, DesignCorps takes on 3-dimensional, narrative, and environmental design projects such as exhibitions, installations, interior designs, and pop-up experiences for clients in the Washington, D.C. metropolitan area.
 In the spirit of multi-disciplinary and collaborative design-thinking, DesignCorps includes students from all five graduate programs at the Corcoran College of Art and Design: Interior Design, New Media Photojournalism, Art and the Book, Art Education, and Exhibition Design.

-Send proposals to Clare Brown, Chair of the Master of Arts in Exhibition Design Program, at firstname.lastname@example.org for consideration.
+Send proposals to Clare Brown, Program Head of the Master of Arts Exhibition Design Program, at firstname.lastname@example.org for consideration.
 DesignCorps meets on the first Monday of every month to review incoming proposals.

 DesignCorps serves the important goals of: